 - There aren’t any personal finance templates to work from initially.

 12. Best for Credit Scores: Credit Karma

-Credit Karma is a free platform that offers many different personal finance tools such as credit scores, bill payment calendars, calculators, alerts, balances, and more.
+Credit Karma is a free platform that offers many different personal finance tools, such as credit scores, bill payment calendars, calculators, alerts, balances, and more.

 Credit Karma does offer free credit scores, but it will also help with budgeting so you can stick to a personal financial software Canada spending plan.

-It also gives you tips and tools to improve your personal finances as well as credit score.
+It also gives you tips and tools to improve your personal finances as well as your credit score.
 Logging in does not affect your credit score.
 Additionally, Credit Karma now offers high-yield savings account on top of it.

 - The app will send alerts when due dates are approaching for bills.